Teradata/developer-resources/docs/install-ai-unlimited/index.md

 Explore and analyze large datasets in a Jupyter notebook using the Teradata Analytics Library&mdash;on a self-service, on-demand basis.

-As a data scientist or data engineer, connect your notebook to the AI Unlimited compute engine on your [cloud service provider (CSP)](/docs/glossary.md#glo-csp), and connect the engine to your data lake.
+As a data scientist or data engineer, connect your notebook to the AI Unlimited AI/ML engine on your [cloud service provider (CSP)](/docs/glossary.md#glo-csp), and connect the engine to your data lake.
 Suspend and resume your analytics project anytime, and pay only for the hours you use.

 The AI Unlimited elements:
 - The engine, on your [CSP](/docs/glossary.md#glo-csp)&mdash;AWS or Azure